Reducing Early Childhood Obesity (RECO) Evaluation

 Results indicate that RECO investments reached over half of the census tracts in LA County.
 Abt also found that RECO reduced early childhood obesity across LA County.
 Looking within the county, we found that RECO reduced early childhood obesity in communities that received RECO activities.
-Additional findings will be released with project reports in 2019.
+Additional findings will be released with project reports in summer 2020.

 - RECO Interactive Map and RECO Interactive Map User’s Guide

 - Infographic: RECO Community Level Impacts

 - Infographic: RECO County Level Impacts

 - Infographic: RECO Reaching Individuals, Communities and Policies